PDF VIEWER COMPARISON

 The PDF viewer for architects, engineers, and construction teams

-5 tools tested on a 220 MB construction drawing — what works, what doesn't, and what to actually look for
+5 tools tested on a 50-200 MB+ construction drawing, what works, what doesn't, and what to actually look for

-Architects, structural engineers, and BIM coordinators all hit the same wall: a 200 MB construction drawing that takes ten seconds to open and feels heavy at every zoom.
-We tested every major PDF viewer on real ArchiCAD, Revit, and AutoCAD exports — here's what actually works for AEC, and where each tool falls short.
+Architects, structural engineers, and BIM coordinators all hit the same wall: a 50-200 MB+ construction project set that takes ten seconds to open and feels heavy at every zoom.
+We tested every major PDF viewer on real ArchiCAD, Revit, and AutoCAD exports, here's what actually works for architecture, engineering, and construction (AEC), and where each tool falls short.

 Why Architects Need a Different PDF Viewer